 Event Navigation

-Just use the ticketing section below to add your details, choose the sculpture and place a bid.
-Simply change the ticket quantity to 1 (from 0) to allow you to fill out the required information.
-Change the the ticket quantity to 2 to make a bid for each sculpture.
+Just use the ticketing section below to simply change the ticket quantity to 1 (from 0) to allow you to fill out the required information and make a bid.

-Your bid will be treated as a private non-disclosed sealed bid until the time of the public auction at 3.30pm on Saturday 8th April which will take place at the carving location.
+Your bid will be treated as a private non-disclosed sealed bid until the time of the public auction which takes place at 4pm on Saturday 19th April at the carving location.

 The auction /bidding process:

-The highest sealed bid received will become the starting bid at the auction and if no higher bids are received your bid will win the auction, so long as its higher than any reserve that the sculptors have placed on each piece in order to give it a sensible value.
+The highest sealed bid received will become the starting bid at the auction at 4pm on Saturday 19th April 2025 and if no higher bids are received your bid will win the auction, so long as its higher than any reserve that the sculptor has placed on the piece in order to give it a sensible value.

-If you are present at the time of the auction, you can also increase you bid in person if you wish to.
+If you are present at the time of the auction, you can also increase your bid in person if you wish to.

-Payment will be made to Northwood House Charitable Trust by BACS, card or cash.
+Payment will be made to Northwood House Charitable Trust Company Ltd by BACS, card or cash.

 You will be responsible for organising the collection of the sculpture at your own cost as soon as practically possible.